UniversalDependencies/docs/_pcm-dep/obl-ad.md

 udver: '2'
 ---

 The `obl:ad` relation is used for nominal elements which are not core arguments.
-On the other hand, when the nominal element is an argument we use either [obj]() if it's a direct object, or [obl:comp]() when the argument is introduced by a preposition.

 ~~~ conllu
 # visual-style 6 8 obl:ad	color:blue